vmware-archive/container-tracer/README.md

 `make tracer` compiles `cmd/tracer-node/tracer-node`
 `make service` compiles `cmd/tracer-svc/tracer-svc`

-### Standalone installation
-There is no Makefile target for a standalone installation, please use **Installation via Docker** or **Installation on Kubernetes**.
-However, you can install it by hand:
-- Build `cmd/tracer-node/tracer-node` and copy `tracer-node` binary to desired installation location.
-- Copy `trace-hooks` directory to desired installation location.
-- Install [trace-cruncher](https://github.com/vmware/trace-cruncher) and all its dependencies.
-- Run `tracer-node` with root privileges.
-It needs `trace-hooks` directory and by default looks for it in current directory.
-You can specify its location using the `TRACER_HOOKS` environment variable or `--trace-hooks` argument:
-  `tracer-node --trace-hooks <path to trace-hooks directory>`
-- If everything is ok, it will print the REST API endpoint and available APIs.
-By default, it listens to port `:8080`.
-- That's it.
-Use the REST API to interact with the tracer.
-It should auto-discover *almost* all containers running on the local system and should be able to run trace session on each of them.

 ### Installation via Docker
-There is a Makefile target to build Container-tracer docker images, just run `make docker`.
+There is a Makefile target to build container-tracer docker images, just run `make docker`.
 There is no need to run `make` before that, it compiles everything needed.
 Two ready for use Docker images are produced, bundled with all dependencies:
 `vmware-labs/container-tracer/tracer-node`